Ebiroll/qemu_esp32/examples/05_queue/readme.md

 #Emulating register_chipv7
 To allow easier use of qemu without having to disable,  Initialize PHY in startup code.

+Another option would to use calibration data from flash dump, Stop in phy_byte_to_word to find where mac adress is stored, probably in EFUSE area.

 ```
 register_chipv7_phy
 calls